John Burns (California politician)

 John Burns (born 1840) was an Irish American sailmaker, labor leader and politician who served in the California State Assembly from 1880 to 1883.
-He was elected to his first term as a member of the Workingmen's Party of California and to his second as a Democrat.
+He was elected to his first term as a member of the Workingmen's Party of California and to his second on a Workingmen's-Democratic Fusion ticket.
 He was active in his trade and the local Sailmakers' Union as late as 1890.